awsdocs/aws-go-developer-guide/doc_source/sqs-example-create-queue.rst

 ..
-Copyright 2010-2018 Amazon.com, Inc. or its affiliates.
+Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

-   This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (the "License").
-You may not use this file except in compliance with the License.
-A copy of the License is located at http://creativecommons.org/licenses/by-nc-sa/4.0/.

-   This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+   SPDX-License-Identifier: CC-BY-SA-4.0

 .. _examples-sqs-using-queues: